wheelo/Reducing-WTFs-Per-Minute/README.md

 ## Simplicity
-Shorter code is easier to understand and debug
+Simplicity is both the goal and the key to solving the problem of Reducing WTFs/Minute.
+And shorter code turns out to be easier to understand and debug.

 - DRY
 - SOLID: React / SDK